amplication/amplication-helm-charts/server/README.md

 ## Parameters

-### git-pull-request-service parameters
+### giserver parameters

-These parameters only apply to the git-pull-request-service component.
+These parameters only apply to the giserver component.

 | Name                                            | Description                                                                                                                        | Value                                                             |
 | ----------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------- |